![]() |

 1) Clean linen shall be protected from contamination during handling, transport and storage.

 2) Soiled linen shall be handled, transported and stored in a manner that protects individuals and the environment from contamination.
-Soiled diapers shall be placed in special diaper receptacles immediately after removal from the patient.
+Soiled diapers shall be placed in identified diaper receptacles immediately after removal from the client.

-g) Each child shall be provided with a bed that meets his/her developmental needs and size.
+i) Each child shall be provided with a bed that meets the child's developmental needs and size.

-h) The water supply shall comply with all applicable State codes and local ordinances.
-Each center shall be served by:
+j) The water supply shall comply with all applicable Department rules and local ordinances.
+Each facility shall be served by:

-3) A water supply that complies with the Department's rules titled Public Area Sanitary Practice Code (77 Ill.
-Adm.
-Code 895).
+3) A water supply that complies Public Area Sanitary Practice Code.